What does joining involve?

 How will the research work?

-Future studies may be run by the Heartburn Health team or other researchers from academic (university), non-profit and for-profit organisations from countries around the world.
+Future studies may be run by the Heartburn Health team or other researchers from academic (university), non-profit and for-profit (commercial) organisations from countries around the world.
 Studies run by other researchers will need both ethical approval and approval from the Heartburn Health Access Board.

 You may not be contacted because you are not suitable, there are resource limits, or you may be in the comparison group.
 Comparison groups allow researchers to compare the data of people offered something new (like a drug or test) with people who are not, to see if it makes a difference.
-You may be in the comparison group based on information about you, such as your age, lifestyle habits or health conditions.
-You may also be selected at random.
+You may be selected for the comparison group at random.

 Find out more about how we will keep your data safe.